Waiting is never a good idea when it comes to a Car Accident Injury.

 These legal restrictions are called, “statutes of limitations,” and different causes of action have different deadlines.
 The significant time limits to consider when filing a lawsuit over a car accident in Georgia are:

 - two years after a car accident for filing a personal injury lawsuit

 - four years after a car accident for filing a lawsuit for property damage

-Even if you do not have the financial means to see an Accident Doctor after a car accident, don't let that stop you from seeking help, many Accident Doctors have great contacts with Personal Injury Lawyers who can help get you the care you need even if you don't currently have medical insurance or the money to self-pay for your injuries.
+Even if you do not have the financial means to see an Accident Doctor, or to seek car accident chiropractic care, don't let that stop you from seeking help, many Accident Doctors have great contacts with Personal Injury Lawyers who can help get you the care you need even if you don't currently have medical insurance or the money to self-pay for your injuries.

 Take detailed notes of your injuries and the medical treatment you receive to help you get full payment from the insurance company.

 Write down the names, phone numbers, and addresses of any Accident Doctors you visit whether they be:

 - Other professionals, you were referred to after the accident.

 Keep receipts for medications you were prescribed by your physician to help with your pain and suffering, or any assistive devices such as crutches, back braces, or electrical stimulation units that were needed for care.

 - A journal or diary about your injuries and medical care.